 And besides, it’s true that many good home cooks barely measure anything.

-American MeasurementsKitchen scales are very uncommon in North America; in general, only foodies or people following diets tend to have them.
+In the 1900s, kitchen scales were very uncommon in North America; in general, only foodies or people following diets tended to have them.

-America based its gallon on the British "wine gallon" -- a smaller gallon measurement that was used in the wine trade.
-Thus the divisions of a gallon -- a quart, a pint -- ended up smaller in America.
-An American pint of 16 oz is what the Brits used to call a "wine pint" (a proper Imperial pint is 20 oz.)
+The United States based its gallon on the British “wine gallon” — a smaller gallon measurement that was used in the wine trade.
+Thus the divisions of a gallon — a quart, a pint — ended up smaller in the United States.
+An American pint of 16 oz. is what the Brits used to call a “wine pint” (a proper Imperial pint is 20 oz.)

 Fannie Farmer and her Boston Cooking School firmed up the convention in North America of measuring by volume in cups.
 But even Fannie Farmer gave Americans recipes that measured in weight a lot of things that Americans now measure in cups instead.

-There is actually an internal logic to North American measurements:
+There is actually an internal, though irregular, logic to North American measurements:

 - 3 teaspoons = 1 tablespoon